tbielander/xtract/README.md

 ### transformations

 Entries of the **`transformations`** type have the following structure:
-- `target`: the element whose value is to be adjusted or after which a new customized element is to be inserted, depending on the `append_element` property of the transformation rule (see below).
+- `target`: the element whose value is to be adjusted or inside/after which new customized elements are to be inserted, depending on the `nodes` property of the transformation rule (see below).
 - `keep`: a boolean field defaulting to `true`; if set to `false`, the `target` element and all its descendants will be removed from the output XML regardless of all other settings in the given transformation rule.
-- `append_element`: a string field defaulting to the empty string; if it contains a non-empty string, the latter is used as the name of a new element which will be inserted immediately after the end tag of the `target` element.
-In this case, it is not the transformation's `target` element that will receive the adjusted `value` but instead the latter goes to the text node of the newly created element.
 - `value`: the new text value of the `target` or of the newly created element.
 The `value` is either a string literal or the result of the evaluation of an expression.
 The latter must be a valid expression of the [evalexpr](https://github.com/ISibboI/evalexpr) scripting language.
+- `nodes`: new XML nodes that will be created; if specified, instead of the `target` element, the innermost of the newly created nodes will contain the `value` as a text node; there are two different places where the new elements can be inserted: with the `append` keyword they are appended after the `target` element, with the `insert` keyword they are inserted immediately before the end tag of the `target`.
 - `source.datafields` and `source.literals`: if the new `value` is computed from an expression containing variables, those variables must either be initialised with values from other XML elements or with literal values.
 The former are defined in the `datafields` list and the latter in the `literals` list.
 Please note that  in the current version of XtracT there is an important restriction regarding the `datafields` nodes in that they must not follow after the `target` node in the original XML; otherwise the `value` expression cannot be evaluated when the `target` node is read in.
+- `preconditions`: while the `value` can depend on the values of other elements according to (nested) if-then-else expressions, with the `preconditions` field you can also state conditions for the application of the transformation rule as such, depending on the existence of certain other XML elements.
+With the `existing` keyword you indicate that the rule should only be applied if all child elements specified in the corresponding list occured before the closing tag of the `target` was read in; with the `missing` keyword you indicate that the rule should only be applied if none of the child elements specified in the corresponding list occured before the closing tag of the `target` was read in.
+If both `existing` and `missing` elements are specified, the two conditions will be linked by logical conjunction.
 - `parameters`: a list of parameters that control the behaviour of the transformation rule.
 In the current version of XtracT, the only permitted parameter is the number of `decimal_places` in numerical values.

 ### uploads